becem-gharbi/nuxt-directus/README.md

 ## REST

 The module has `useDirectusRest` composable for data fetching with REST API.
-It is a wrapper around Directus SDK `request` API with auto refresh of access token.
+It is a wrapper around Directus SDK `request` API with auto refresh of access token and auto-imported commands.
 For better DX, you can get the types definition of your directus project via [directus-extension-generate-types](https://github.com/maltejur/directus-extension-generate-types).
 The generated `types.ts` file can be used in your Nuxt project via `global.d.ts` file.

 ```js